 How to pick out the best corn at the store: Look for corn husks that are tightly wrapped around the corn and have a bright green color with a slight dampness — these are the freshest ears of corn.
 Avoid husks that are starting to feel dry or look yellow.

-Process shots: add chicken stock to the pan; bring to a boil and simmer; remove the cobs; blend the soup
+Add chicken stock to the pan; bring to a boil and simmer; remove the cobs; blend the soup

-What Is Corn Soup Made Of?
+What Is Corn Soup Recipe Made Of?

 Storage